xplosionmind/pise-notes.club/_notes/Contemporary History/others/Contemporary History by Lili Murciano.md

 The effects of Western influence on China

-In the late [19th century]{.ul}, the Chinese Empire suffered defeat against the West and Japan and was riddled by anti-foreign Boxer uprisings and internal conflicts.
-This social and political unrest brought about the end of the Qing dynasty and the institution of imperial China in [1911]{.ul}; just like with India, the development of Chinese share in world manufacturing was at 33.0% in [1750]{.ul}, and this remarkable share was reduced to 3.6% in [1913]{.ul}.
+In the late 19th century, the Chinese Empire suffered defeat against the West and Japan and was riddled by anti-foreign Boxer uprisings and internal conflicts.
+This social and political unrest brought about the end of the Qing dynasty and the institution of imperial China in 1911; just like with India, the development of Chinese share in world manufacturing was at 33.0% in 1750, and this remarkable share was reduced to 3.6% in 1913.
 How did this happen?

-The mechanisms were similar to what happened in India as far as the general circumstances were concerned, such as the growing productivity gap between Europe and China thanks to the Industrial Revolution; not even in the later [19th century]{.ul} there was no significant structural change in China, remaining a rural society.
+The mechanisms were similar to what happened in India as far as the general circumstances were concerned, such as the growing productivity gap between Europe and China thanks to the Industrial Revolution; not even in the later 19th century there was no significant structural change in China, remaining a rural society.
 A sense of loss pervaded Chinese society at the end of the Qing dynasty and a refusal of Western influence, and this translated in a return to the desire of reaffirming Confucian principles and in an opposition to the imitation of Western techniques.
-The conservative forces prevailed in China, and this, similarly to India, did not accelerate the industrial recovery of China as one may have expected in the second half of the [19th century]{.ul}, whereas this was the case in Japan.
+The conservative forces prevailed in China, and this, similarly to India, did not accelerate the industrial recovery of China as one may have expected in the second half of the 19th century, whereas this was the case in Japan.

 -.-